L1lith/ESMIT/.github/ISSUE_TEMPLATE/ban-request.md

 ---
-name: Ban Request for [Name]
+name: Ban Request
 about: 'Request an addition to the ban list '
-title: ''
+title: Ban Request for [Name]
 labels: ''
 assignees: ''